ovh/docs/pages/platform/public-cloud/volume-backup/guide.en-gb.md

 - Use the backups to restore your volume state
 - Use the backups as a template to create identical volumes

-**This guide explains how to create a volume snapshot or volume backup in the OVHcloud Control Panel.**
+**This guide explains how to create a backup of your Block Storage volume in the OVHcloud Control Panel.**

 ## Requirements